Second moment of the light-cone Siegel transform and applications: Light-cone Siegel transform and its moment formulas

-{In this subsection we prove the discrepancy bound in \corref{cor:vabd} using the moment formulas proved above.
+using the moment formulas proved above \comm{together with some approximating arguments}.
 As mentioned in the introduction, the case when $c_Q> 0$ is more tricky due to the existence of an exceptional pole.
-In this case, we can only prove our discrepancy bound for certain Borel sets defined below. } \begin{Def} We say a subset $B\subseteq \cV_{Q}^+$ is a \textit{generalized sector} if {$B$ is bounded and} its indicator function is of the form $\chi_B(\bm{e}_0a_yk)=\rho(y)\phi(k)$, where $\rho$ and $\phi$ are indicator functions of some Borel sets in $\R_{>0}$ and $M\bk K$ respectively. \end{Def}
+In this case, \comm{we need to bound the secondary term which} we can only prove for certain Borel sets defined below. } \begin{Def} We say a subset $B\subseteq \cV_{Q}^+$ is a \textit{generalized sector} if $B$ is \comm{of finite measure} and its indicator function is of the form $\chi_B(\bm{e}_0a_yk)=\rho(y)\phi(k)$, where $\rho$ and $\phi$ are indicator functions of some Borel sets in $\R_{>0}$ and $M\bk K$ respectively. \end{Def}